Maratona dles Dolomites: 2011 - 2022 : An aware Maratona

 The theme chosen was EQUILIBRIUM.
-A perfect start with mild temperatures under a blue sky were the conditions at 6:30 am when 9,239 cyclists (including 978 women) started.
+9,239 cyclists (including 978 women) participated in the event.
 The traditional starting pistol was fired by Eddy Merckx.
 There are always many flags flying at the queen of the international granfondo sportives: 68 different countries (from the five continents) were represented.
 In 2018 4,900 cyclists participated for the first time.
 And their total number was equally subdivided between Italians (50%) and foreigners (50%).
 There were three courses over the passes, closed to traffic, that made history in cycling: Pordoi, Sella, Campolongo, Falzarego, Gardena, Valparola, Giau, all of them strictly closed to traffic.
 The distances and altitudes were the same as the 2017 race.
 For the second year in a row, the male winner was Tommaso Elettrico from Matera in 4h38’13" followed by Igor Zanetti and Paolo Castelnovo, both after 50".
-The female winnerwas Christina Rausch from Germany.
+The female winner was Christina Rausch from Germany.